Character Search

 Foggy and Debbie go out on a double-date with Matt and Karen, but the Ani-Men attack the club and Debbie gets hit by the T-Ray.

-In a rematch fight, Daredevil gets hit by the T-Ray as well and wind up in the psychedelic limbo where all the Ani-Men's other victims are held.
+In a rematch fight, Daredevil gets hit by the T-Ray as well and winds up in the psychedelic limbo where all the Ani-Men's other victims are held.

 Daredevil escapes via the rather dubious method of latching on to a car from the real world and having it pull him out.